Enabling discovery of solar system objects in large alert data streams: Validation of confirmed Solar System objects

 We also used the cross-match with the MPC orbit database to assess the quality of the orbits computed by \orbfit.
 For each orbital parameter, the median of the residue distribution was below 1$\%$.
 The best reconstructed orbital parameters are the semi-major axis, eccentricity and inclination.
-As expected, the three others parameters (longitude of the ascending node, argument of periapsis and mean anomaly) had a long tail in their residue distribution, due to the small number of observations per object input to \orbfit\ (and the corresponding arcs have a median of 9 days).
+As expected, the three others parameters (longitude of the ascending node, argument of periapsis, and mean anomaly) had a long tail in their residue distribution, due to the small number of observations per object input to \orbfit\ (and the corresponding arcs have a median of nine days).
 In order to translate this residue in terms of useful information for the follow-up of these objects, we computed the deviation (in arcminute) between the ephemerides generated using the orbital parameters from Fink-FAT pure and unique trajectories, and the ephemerides generated using the orbital parameters from MPC for the corresponding objects, after several days from the last observation of each trajectory.
 The results are displayed in Fig. \ref{fig:deviation_follow_up}.
-7 days after the last observation of each trajectory, the median deviation between the predictions is about 1 arcminute.
+Seven days after the last observation of each trajectory, the median deviation between the predictions is about 1 arcminute.
 This means for any follow-up telescope with a field of view greater than 1 arcminute, most of the objects should be detectable by pointing to Fink-FAT predictions.
 However, as time goes on (and assuming no new observations are added to Fink-FAT), the median deviation between Fink-FAT predictions and the predictions from the MPC-based orbital parameters increases: 7 arcminutes after 30 days, 38 arcminutes after 120 days, and 577 arcminutes (9.6 degrees) after one year.
-This means, whitout no new information, Fink-FAT predictions on object trajectories can be considered as useful for follow-up observations over a month.
+This means that without any new information, Fink-FAT predictions on object trajectories can be considered as useful for follow-up observations over a month \review{(note: the initial arc lengths used for predictions have a median value of nine days).}